 • Recruit exhibition specialists to create modern displays, improving the interpretation of the Museum’s stories and allowing more of the collection to be displayed to correct environmental standards.

-Watch this space - and check out our Social Media and Blog pages for updates!
+Remember to keep an eye on our Social Media and Blog pages for updates!